Nukesor/comfy-table/README.md

 ### Comfy-table

-One of `comfy-table`'s big foci is on being providing a minimalistic, but rock-solid library for building text-based tables.
+One of `comfy-table`'s big foci is on providing a minimalistic, but rock-solid library for building text-based tables.
 This means that the code is very well tested, no usage of `unsafe` and `unwrap` is only used if we can be absolutely sure that it's safe.
 There're only two occurrences of `unsafe` in all of comfy-table's dependencies, to be exact inside the `tty` communication code, which can be explicitly disabled.